daydreamersjp/opt-coupon-dist/README.md

 <img src="./data/image/scatter_plot_budget_and_conversion_increase.jpg" width=500>

-The increase of the conversion is slightly away upward from the diagonal line, which means the uplift of the conversions decays as "low-hanging fruit" is trimmed earlier phase.
+Both lines are monotonically increasing but the increase of the conversion is slightly away upward from the diagonal line, which means we starts from the "low-hanging fruit" but as we send more coupons the uplift of the conversions decays since less juice is left.

 <br />